Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs: Duties

 In addition, the director of the Defense Threat Reduction Agency reports directly to the assistant secretary of defense for nuclear, chemical and biological defense programs.

 Subordinates

-The deputy assistant secretary of defense for chemical and biological defense executes day-to-day management, governance, and resourcing of the Chemical and Biological Defense Program (CDBP) and coordinates with the Executive Agent (EA) for Chemical and Biological Defense (CBD) and other Office of Secretary of Defense components using the procedures and governance framework in DoDI 5160.01.
+The deputy assistant secretary of defense for chemical, biological, radiological, and nuclear defense, or DASD (CBRND), executes day-to-day management, governance, and resourcing of the Chemical and Biological Defense Program (CDBP) and coordinates with the Executive Agent (EA) for Chemical and Biological Defense (CBD) and other Office of Secretary of Defense components using the procedures and governance framework in DoDI 5160.01.

-The deputy assistant secretary of defense for chemical and biological defense oversees development of chemical, biological, radiological and nuclear (CBRN) defenses to protect national interests at home and abroad, handling Department of Defense efforts related to:
+The deputy assistant secretary of defense for CBRN defense oversees development of chemical, biological, radiological and nuclear (CBRN) defenses to protect national interests at home and abroad, handling Department of Defense efforts related to: